 Please contact our admissions team if you have a question.

 See the further details of fees and potential extra costs when studying a course at the University of Gloucestershire.

 |UCAS codes available for this subject|

 |BSc (Hons) - 4 years integrated foundation stage||SB8F|

 I'm a technical programmer for CGI.
 They built the UK police database and were involved in Rosetta’s space probe that recently landed on a comet.

 It’s a dream job out of uni.
 It was because of the uni that I got the job.
 They brought in a guest speaker from CGI and it went from there.
 Uni lecturers were fantastic.
 In my second year, we built a reporting app for the council.
 We showcased it at our final year show, ComX.
 My final year project was penetration testing, researching phishing attacks on corporate IT systems.
-I won the GCHQ award for it at graduation.

-Our connections with the following organisations mean our students benefit from leading professionals in lectures, exciting work placement opportunities and valuable networking events in preparation for their graduate careers: Raytheon, Northrop Drummond, GE Aviation, GlaxoSmithKline, Kraft, Zurich Insurance, Hewlett-Packard, Intel, Gloucester Constabulary, GCHQ, NCC and CGI.
+Our connections with the following organisations mean our students benefit from leading professionals in lectures, exciting work placement opportunities and valuable networking events in preparation for their graduate careers: Raytheon, Northrop Drummond, GE Aviation, GlaxoSmithKline, Kraft, Zurich Insurance, Hewlett-Packard, Intel, NCC and CGI.
 If you choose the four year course, you will do a one year work placement as part of your course.

 Develop skills in cyber forensics, from crime scene to courtroom